 The second core discipline will introduce the fundamentals of your first programming language and the basics of database design and implementation.
 This course module will gradually introduce programming concepts and prepare you to query, process, and render data stored inside a persistent database.

-Throughout this entire course, you’ll learn the ins and outs of installing, updating, configuring, and managing cloud-based virtual private servers through your own private Digital Ocean web server running Ubuntu Linux.
-You’ll learn basic command-line navigational commands and techniques to spin up servers for Apache, MySQL (or MariaDB), PHP, and more.
+Throughout this entire course, you’ll learn the ins and outs of installing, updating, configuring, and managing cloud-based virtual private servers through your own private Amazon Web Services running Ubuntu Linux.
+You’ll learn basic command-line navigational commands and techniques to spin up servers for NGINX, MySQL (or MariaDB), PHP, and more.

 At theClubhou.se Code Bootcamp, we firmly believe that the best way to learn is by doing.
 While there will be a significant instructor-led learning, the bulk of this course will be highly interactive programming and development projects.
 This course is divided into three distinct sections, each one month in duration.